Extly/extension-skeleton-for-joomla/README.md

 ## Acknowledgements

-- [joomla-extensions/boilerplate](https://github.com/joomla-extensions/boilerplate). *extly-boilerplate-buildfiles-for-joomla* project is an evolution of the original Joomla project (thanks [@roland-d](https://github.com/roland-d)!), extended to support all Joomla extension types and automation, keeping an eye on the additional complexity.
+- [joomla-extensions/boilerplate](https://github.com/joomla-extensions/boilerplate). *extension-skeleton-for-joomla* project is an evolution of the original Joomla project (thanks [@roland-d](https://github.com/roland-d)!), extended to support all Joomla extension types and automation, keeping an eye on the additional complexity.
 - [akeeba/buildfiles](https://github.com/akeeba/buildfiles).
 Based on [Phing](https://www.phing.info/), *akeeba/buildfiles* has a similar approach to build extensions.

 ## Copyright